KD9YQK/ARES_Sim_1/nco_anco/NCO_ANCO_01_Instructions_and_Scripts.md

 After all check-ins:

 > This is **[CALLSIGN]**, Net Control.
-All listed stations are checked in.
+All participating stations are checked in.
 This remains a directed simulation net.
 Stations hold routine traffic unless called.
 Priority simulation traffic may call Net Control.

 ## Required Simulation Net Status Broadcast — 00:15

 Use or adapt:

 > This is **[CALLSIGN]**, Net Control.
-This is the Urban Search and Rescue Simulation Net.
+This is the Dupage County ARES Urban Search and Rescue Simulation Net.
 This remains a directed net.
-Stations should hold routine traffic unless called.
+Participating stations should hold routine traffic unless called.
 Priority or emergency simulation traffic may break at any time.

 Optional status summary: